 Please be aware that a number of questions will be asked automatically during the JESP submission process.
 Preparing your manuscript to meet these questions and having answers ready will help ensure a smooth experience.

-The first two questions will be answered with check-boxes and text entry in the submission process.
-To answer questions 3-6, you need to fill out a form that is downloadable ((here)).
-Once done, please upload these as a required submission item type "Supporting File" in EVISE.1.
+The following questions will be answered with check-boxes and text entry in the submission process.1.
 Role of the funding source.
 You are requested to confirm that, in the author notes of the article, you identify any sources of financial support for the conduct of the research and/or preparation of the article.
 If such a funder exists, then in the cover letter, briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.

 4. Human and animal rights.
 Authors are asked to confirm that all empirical research with human participants submitted for consideration has been conducted in a manner consistent with the American Psychological Association's Ethical Principles in the Conduct of Research with Human Participants (2010), and that any experiments involving animals, which are rare but not unprecedented in JESP, were carried out in accordance with appropriate APA guidelines for animal research.

 5. Keeping and disclosing data.
 Also in line with APA ethical standards, authors are asked to affirm that if the article is published, they will share data on request for scientific purposes, and will retain the raw data for five years after publication.
 Any reasons why these affirmations cannot be made should be noted.

 6. Reporting guidelines.
 Authors will also have to indicate, in lines with points 1 and 2 of the editorial guidelines, agreement with these two statements, or reasons why agreement is not possible: